-“I'm sorry if I'm disturbing you,” she said.
-“I wanted to thank you again for what you did for me last night.
-We don't know each other that well and I feel like I took advantage of your kindness.”
+“I’m sorry if I’m disturbing you,” she said.
+“I want to thank you again for what you did for me.
+We don’t know each other that well and I fear I took advantage of your kindness.”

 “No, it’s alright,” Louis said.

 “Yeah, yeah.
 It’s nothing, just…”

 “Well, I read the Quran for a long time today.”

 The line was silent.
 “You still there?”
 Louis said.